-Forth Valley tour to Linlithgow Palace and the Kelpies
+One Day Forth Valley Trip to Linlithgow Palace and the Kelpies

 This is an example of an itinerary for a private tour in Scotland.
-Let us know what you would like to add or take away from the day and we will endeavour to make your dream day in Scotland.
+Let us know what you would like to add or take away from the day, and we will endeavour to create your dream day in Scotland.

 From your accommodation anywhere in Scotland